textioHQ/js-style-guide/README.md

     ```

   <a name="blocks--cuddled-elses"></a><a name="16.2"></a>
-  TODO: good & bad swapped, modify description 'stroustrup braces'
+  TODO: good & bad swapped, modify description 'stroustrup braces' UPDATE: Prettier prefers original style.
+Confirm thoughts.
   - [16.2](#blocks--cuddled-elses) If you’re using multi-line blocks with `if` and `else`, put `else` on the same line as your `if` block’s closing brace. eslint: [`brace-style`](https://eslint.org/docs/rules/brace-style.html)

     ```javascript